sqlparser/gsp_demo/java/src/demos/getstatement/readme.md

 ## Description
-Get the SQL statement type and all source tokens.
+Get the SQL statement type and all the source tokens of each statement.

 ## Usage
 `java getstatement sqlfile.sql`